-The provision for income taxes was a benefit of \$17.8 million for the nine months ended September 30, 2023, which was an effective tax rate of (17.9%).
-Our estimated annual effective income tax rate for 2023, before discrete period adjustments, is 17.4%, which differs from the federal statutory rate primarily due to the impact of R&D tax credits and a decrease in valuation allowance offset by the executive compensation limitation under IRC Section 162(m) and an increase in unrecognized tax benefits, on projected pre-tax income for the year.
-The effective tax rate was favorably impacted by a \$36.8 million discrete tax benefit primarily associated with net windfalls related to stock-based compensation for RSUs and PSUs that vested during the nine months ended September 30, 2023, primarily attributed to the vesting of the final three tranches of XSPP in March and May 2023.
+Our estimated annual effective income tax rate for 2024, before discrete period adjustments, is 22.9%, which differs from the federal statutory rate primarily due to the impact of R&D tax credits and net gain related to an investment transaction not recognized for tax, partially offset by the executive compensation limitation under IRC Section 162(m) on projected pre-tax income for the year.
+The effective tax rate was favorably impacted by a \$7.5 million discrete tax benefit associated with net windfalls related to stock-based compensation for RSUs and PSUs that vested during the six months ended June 30, 2024.